 Best Maine Coon Cat Flaps

-Adding a cat flap to your home is a great way to provide freedom and independence to your cat, but finding Maine Coon cat flaps can be a difficult process.
+Adding a cat flap to your home is a great way to provide freedom and independence to your cat, but finding a suitable cat flap can be a difficult process due to their large size.

 The best Maine Coon cat flaps are large enough to accommodate this breed’s unusual size.
 They typically measure between 6 and 13 inches wide and between 6.5 and 17.5 inches tall, but the exact dimensions will depend on your cat’s size.
 It is best to install a microchip cat door, to prevent any unwanted visitors from entering.

-The Maine Coon is one of the most famous cat breeds in the world, and they are widely renowned for being the largest domesticated cat breed in existence.
+The Maine Coon is one of the most famous cat breeds in the world, widely renowned for being the largest domesticated cat breed in existence.

-While their large size makes them highly desirable among many cat owners, this can also pose some unique challenges.
+Weighing between 12 and 22 pounds, their large size makes them highly desirable among many cat owners, but their huge dimensions can pose unique challenges.

-Since most cats average between 7 – 10 pounds, most litter boxes, cat trees, scratching posts, and other cat supplies only come in one size.
+Since most cats weigh between 7 and 10 pounds, most litter boxes, cat trees, scratching posts, and other cat supplies only come in one size.
 Unfortunately, this is also true for cat flaps.

 If you want to provide your Maine Coon with access to the outside world, you will need an extra-large cat flap.